SymfonyCasts/vue/sfcasts/ep1/v-bind.md

-But in this situation, I want to go one step further: I want to pretend that the legend text on this page needs to *change* while our app is running - like the shipping time magically starts decrease if the user is on the site for awhile... and we *really* want them to buy.
+But in this situation, I want to go one step further: I want to pretend that the legend text on this page needs to *change* while our app is running - like the shipping time magically starts to decrease if the user is on the site for awhile... and we *really* want them to buy.

 Whenever we need a value to change while the app is running, that value needs to